TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/BackendUsers.rst

 Adding Backend Users
 ====================

+..  todo: Remove Duplicate content and Consolidate with page "Backend Users"

 To create additional backend user records, navigate to :guilabel:`System > Backend Users`.

 Here a list of all current backend users will be displayed.